denisecase/denisecase/README.md

 _Beginner-friendly -
 these skills are great for students to explore GitHub, open-source, and Alexa projects.
-Schedules can be updated with no coding experience - look in lambda/games.json to see how easy it is to update the schedule when a new season begins._
+Schedules can be updated with no coding experience - follow a link below and look in lambda/games.json to see how easy it is to update the schedule when a new season begins._

 Skills to ask Alexa about upcoming local games in Ely Minnesota. [❄](https://www.wunderground.com/forecast/us/mn/ely)